 In that regard, two Ministerial determinations has been promulgated, following concurrence by NERSA.
 A total of 13 813 MW has been determined, which represents 43.9% of the total 31 488 MW target for new additional capacity that has to be added by 2030 as stipulated in the IRP 2019.

 The first determination, promulgated on 14 May 2020, calls for the procurement of 2 000 MW from a range of technologies, to fill the short-term capacity gap.

 A second determination, which was promulgated in September, allows for procurement from the following technologies, for the short and medium term:

 The Independent Power Producers Procurement Programme (IPPPP) Office and mandate

-The IPPPP Office provides the following services:
+The IPP Office provides the following services: